Phase effects from strong gravitational lensing of gravitational waves: Lensed Binary Inspiral

 where $F_{+/\times}$ are the antenna pattern functions that take the explicit form:

 Notice that under a change in $\psi$ the two linear polarization states rotate into each other or, equivalently, the two circular polarization states acquire a pure phase of opposite sign.

 In general, the detected type II waveform will be a phase shifted version of Eq.~(\ref{strainobs}) which we call $h_{\rm II}$.
 We will see that for simple binaries, this lensing phase shift can me mimicked by a change in the orbital phase $\varphi_c$.
-In addition, even though the lensing phase shift does not change the polarization state, we will also see that with only one detector and for simple signals, it can be partially mimicked by a rotation of the polarization via $\psi$.
-In the case of type III images, it is clear from Eq.~(\ref{strainobs}) that the lensed signal will be degenerate with a $\pi/2$ shift of the orientation angle $\psi$ which induces a global sign flip of the strain, irrespective of the unlensed waveform.
+In addition, even though the lensing phase shift does not change the polarization state, we will also see that with only one detector and for simple signals, it can be partially mimicked by a detector-dependent rotation of the polarization via $\psi$.
+In the case of type III images, it is clear from Eq.~(\ref{strainobs}) that the lensed signal will be degenerate with a $\pi/2$ shift of the orientation angle $\psi$ which induces a global sign flip of the strain, irrespective of the unlensed waveform and the detector.
+This means that for Type III images all the detectors will bias the orientation angle by an extra amount of $\pi/2$.
+In addition, since Type III images only change the overall sign of the strain and do not introduce further distortions to the waveforms, these images will never be missed with current detection analyses.